 At present it is only a mandatory requirement for new schools to be fitted with them in Scotland and Wales how ever in England and Northern Ireland this is not the case, and Fire chiefs say this must change.

-WHICH have said "Standards are deficient" and that standards due by 2019 should be brought in much faster.
+Is your fridge a fire risk?
+I'm sure this was a question you asked when you brought it, but WHICH have said "Standards are deficient" and that standards due by 2019 should be brought in much faster.

 Carbon monoxide is a poisonous gas that has no smell or taste.
 Breathing it in can make you unwell, and it can kill if you're exposed to high levels.